How To Improve Your Google Shopping Ranking

-To have product ratings set up and generated by an experienced team of experts, sign up for free on AdNabu.
+To have product ratings set up and generated by an experienced team of experts, Install Google customer reviews, Badge App from the Shopify app store.
 With years of knowledge in developing and managing effective Google Shopping campaigns, the AdNabu team can assist in developing the perfect rating model that not only boosts a business’s rankings and Quality Score but also encourages customers to leave more positive feedback.

 AdNabu understands the importance of Product Ratings and general Google Shopping rankings to a business, so a good deal of their efforts is also channeled into devising strategies and plans to improve ratings through digital marketing or other Google tools.

 To get started, You Need to install Google Customer Reviews, Badge App & Our App will take care of the rest.